wmenge/timekeeper/README.md

 project.
 With a selected project, you can add time entries to that specific project.

-You can view a weekly report and import/export your entries to a yaml fiel
+You can view a weekly report and import/export your entries to a yaml file.

+(And it looks super cool when viewed in [cool-retro-term](https://github.com/Swordfish90/cool-retro-term))

 Installation
 ------------